sidlogism/impsia_python_toolbox/README.md

 ## Terminology ##
-For uniformity and simplicitiy, all documentation will stick to the following terminology:
+For uniformity and simplicity, all documentation will stick to the following terminology:

 * "import package" (or regular, simple package):
 ** e. g. folder impsia/python_toolbox/